Nunn v. Georgia: Background

 In 1837, Georgia passed a law banning the sale and carry of certain types of weapons included Bowie and other types of knives, and pistols.
 Hawkins H. Nunn was charged and convicted for carrying a pistol in violation of the law.
 He appealed the ruling, claiming the state law was a violation of the Second Amendment to the United States Constitution.
 He did not make a claim under the Georgia constitution because Georgia, unlike many other states, did not have a similar protection of the right to bear arms within its constitution.

 Ruling

 The Nunn court ruled that while the legislature could prohibit the concealed carry of weapons, it could not prohibit the open carry of weapons.
 To do so would be a violation of the Second Amendment right to carry weapons for self-defense.
 As there was no proof that Nunn had been carrying his pistol concealed, the conviction was overturned.

 Legal analysis

-The court relied on guidance from other state decisions and general theories of rights to explain its decision.
+The court relied on guidance in part from other state decisions and general theories of rights to explain its decision.